k8ssandra/k8ssandra/docs/content/en/docs/topics/migration/_index.md

 ALTER KEYSPACE system_auth WITH replication = {'class': 'NetworkTopologyStrategy', 'dc1': 3}
 ```

-`dc1` is the name of the datacenter as defined in `cassandra-rackdc.properties`.
+`dc1` is the name of the datacenter as defined in `cassandra-rackdc.properties`, which you can find in the `/etc/cassandra/` directory of your Cassandra installation.

 Changing the recommendation may result in a topology change; that is, a token ownership change.